wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 Configuring reporting new files
 -------------------------------

-To report new files added to the system, syscheck can be configured with the `alert_new_files` option.
+To report new files added to the system, syscheck can be configured with the :ref:`alert_new_files <reference_ossec_syscheck_alert_new_files>` option.
 By default, this feature is enabled on the monitored Wazuh agent, but the option is not present in the syscheck section of the configuration:

 .. code-block:: xml